Weak measurement amplification based on thermal noise effect: The amplification without postselection in optomechanics

-As shown Fig. 1 in main text, we use only single cavity A. When thermal state $\rho_{th}(z)$ is considered as a pointer in cavity A, and if one photon is weakly coupled with the mirror using (\ref{kkff}), it can be found that the mirror will be changed from $\rho_{th}(z)$ to a displacement thermal state,
+The time evolution operator of the Hamiltonian (\ref{ee}) in the main text is given by Eq. (\ref{l}).
+As shown Fig. 1 in the main text, we use only single cavity A. When thermal state $\rho _{th}(z)$ is considered as a pointer in cavity A, and if one photon is weakly coupled with the mirror using (\ref{l}), it can be found that the mirror will be changed from $\rho _{th}(z)$ to a displacement thermal state,

 According to the expression of the displacement